An ELT Glossary : Reflexive pronouns

 Many languages rely on reflexive verbs as in this way much more than English.
 For example : French - Je me suis lavé; Italian - Mi sono lavato; German - Ich wusch mich can all be translated by the English I washed myself.
 But it would be more natural in English to avoid the reflexive construction and say I got washed

-2. Reflexive pronouns can also be used in apposition to the noun phrase to intensify it.
+2. Reflexive pronouns can also be used in apposition to the noun phrase, whether subject orobject of the sentence, to intensify it.
 Consider:

 I myself would have acted differently